How to Set Up Multichat for Twitch, YouTube, and Kick

 Multichat is available on all Rebeam plans.
 The Starter plan at £5/month includes 100 hours of streaming with unified chat.
 Creator at £10/month adds schedules, polls, quizzes, giveaways, and overlays with 300 hours.
 Creator Plus at £15/month adds 2K streaming.

-If you are multistreaming regularly and want to provide a great experience for viewers on both platforms, multichat is one of the most impactful features you can have.
+If you are multistreaming regularly and want to provide a great experience for viewers on all three platforms, multichat is one of the most impactful features you can have.
 Check the pricing page for the full plan comparison.

 Wrapping Up

 Multichat turns the biggest pain point of multistreaming into a non-issue.
 Instead of juggling multiple chat windows and missing messages, you get a clean, unified feed that keeps you connected to your entire audience.
-Combined with Rebeam's multistreaming, it is the complete package for creators who stream to Twitch and YouTube.
+Combined with Rebeam's multistreaming, it is the complete package for creators who stream to Twitch, YouTube, and Kick.